 Otitis media with effusion, also called glue ear, refers to a collection of fluid within the middle ear.
 This can be due to a preceding middle ear infection, sinusitis or common cold.
 As the middle ear fluid is very thick and glue-like, there can be slight hearing loss.
-Other symptoms include tugging at the ears, non-responsiveness and irritability.
+Other otitis media with effusion symptoms include tugging at the ears, non-responsiveness and irritability.

 Children between 2 to 6 years of age are at the highest risk, due to immaturity and ineffective functioning of the Eustachian tube, frequent respiratory infections, allergies and enlarged adenoids.

-Treatment includes antibiotics, nasal steroid sprays and surgical insertion of a ventilation tube (called a grommet) into the eardrum to drain the fluid within the middle ear.
+Treatment of glue ear includes antibiotics, nasal steroid sprays and surgical insertion of a ventilation tube (called a grommet) into the eardrum to drain the fluid within the middle ear.